Paper Chan's Little Guide to Minecraft Server Optimization!

 Unexpected crashes or improper shutdowns can cause world corruption or data loss on your server.
 Keeping multiple copies of backups both on-site and off-site is not only crucial but also an important aspect of running a long-lasting server.

 Backup solutions come in many forms.
-Research and consider the following options, and choose the one that is most suitable for you.
+Research and consider the following options and choose the one that is most suitable for you.
 Several backup options listed below provide snapshot features that make backups incrementally, based only on the files that have changed, thus saving space and allowing multiple copies of the backup to be saved.

 At the bare minimum, creating a tarball or zip file of the entire server folder can serve as the most basic backup solution.

-On Linux, tar -czvf backup_date.tar.gz /[path]/.
+tar -czvf backup_date.tar.gz /[path]/. - On Windows,

 An untested backup is as good as no backup.
 Make sure to test them regularly to confirm they work properly.